fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 tags: ['python', 'aws', 'lambda', 'serverless']
 ---

 I haven't been able to find much guidance on how to structure AWS serverless projects written in Python.
-There is plenty of "hello world" examples where all code fits into a single file, and a whole lot of questions about module resolution issues in Python lambda projects on StackOverflow, but precious little advice on how to correctly set up a repository for a larger project.
+There is plenty of "hello world" examples out there, where all code fits into a single file, and a whole lot of questions about module resolution issues in Python lambda projects on StackOverflow, but precious little advice on how to set up a repository for a larger project.
 What is the best way to share code between lambdas?
-How to overcome various module resolution issues that frequently plague these types of projects?
+How to overcome local development module resolution issues that frequently plague projects of this type?
 In short, how to set things up so that Python tooling - language servers, type checkers and test runners - all work as expected?

 After reading this post you'll know how to:

 - use Python packaging tools to transparently share code between lambda handlers
 - avoid module resolution issues in local development environment
-- package shared code as a lambda layer on deployment
+- package shared code as a lambda layer during deployment
 - setup `pytest` to correctly run a test suite located in a separate directory
 - help `mypy` type-check the project correctly despite its non-standard structure